-On my Freshman year in University I received a call from the younger brother of my friend Omar who was a friend and schoolmate of my sister.
-Apparently that weekday a guy and his friends bullied my sister at school and he was kindly calling to let me know.
-They cut pieces of her hair on which they even threw some piss!
+On my freshman 1995-96 year at AUC, I one day received an unusual call from Mahmoud, the younger brother of a friend who was also a friend and schoolmate of my sister.
+He said that a guy and his group physically bullied her at school and he was kindly calling to let me know.
+They cut pieces of her hair, apparently, even threw some piss!
 Dafuq!
 My baby sister!

-The next day a couple of hours before the school day was over, my cousin, a couple of friends and I headed to Maadi in three separate cars.
-One had his 20-something year old driver who, apparently, happened to carry a Rambo knife.
+The very next day, a couple of hours before the school day was over, my nephew, two friends and I headed to Maadi in three separate cars.
+Nephew had his 20-something year old driver who for some reason happened to carry a Rambo knife.
 Yep.
-The rest of us were 19, some 18.
+The rest of us were 19 and 18.
 Personally, I knew the boy was a kid and wasn’t expecting to have an actual physical fight.
-In fact, the couple of guys with us were not the fighting type; they just came for the number.
+In fact, the guys with me were not the fighting type; they just came for the number or size.

-We also knew the boy’s father as the parents are friends of ours.
-In addition to all, it was the French Lycée Français after all, where many are foreigners and children of diplomats.
-So nothing even remotely close to fighting big-ass bouncers as we did in The Night We Turned ‘Beast Mode’ On was planned.
+Another thing is that we knew the boy’s father, as the parents are friends of ours.
+In addition to it all, it was the French Lycée Français after all, where many are foreigners and children of diplomats.
+So nothing even remotely close to fighting big-ass bouncers as we did in The Night We Turned ‘Beast Mode’ On was anticipated.
+But of course I am her older brother who felt compelled to face the boy as well as make an appearance, so that it never, ever, happens to her again.

-Once there outside the school, someone I know saw me and came towards us.
+Back to sister day outside the Lycée, someone I know saw me and came towards us.
 I then gave him the message: Please call … by name.
-About ten minutes through more and more kids had gathered around and finally the boy was “brought”.
+About ten minutes through, more and more students gathered around and finally the boy was “brought”.
 But he didn’t come alone.
 Ha.
 A “surveillant”, who was a foreigner, came along with him — probably for protection.
 This is when the driver with us took the man aside, instructing him that it was none of his business... in street, thuggish Arabic.
 First, gently then when he didn’t cooperate he kind of carried him away.
-During this commotion, I think, is when the driver took the Rambo knife out for a couple of seconds, just to show off, I guess.
-Or mayhap to put an early end to the fight-to-be.
+During this commotion, I think, is when the driver took the Rambo knife out for a couple of seconds, probably just to show off.
+Or mayhap to put an early end to the possible fight-to-be.
 Obviously the kids were petrified from the sight.
 Mayhem then ensued; while some began screaming, others were running left and right.

-As for the 15-year-old bully, I remember standing right in front of him while surrounded by tens of boys and girls and lecturing him.
-In French, mind you!
+As for the 15-year-old bully, I recall at some point being surrounded by tens of boys and girls when I stood right in front of him to scold and lecture him... in French, mind you!, which was not as fluent as my fighting Arabic nor even the fighting English.
+Ha.
+But the message was loud and clear and public, and he did receive it.
 I then called my sister and asked the boy to apologise to her in front of the entire school.
 He did.
 And that was that.

 Back home a few hours later, my father wasn’t too happy.
 It seems someone from the school had called to tell him.
 “When something like this happens you come and tell me.
 Not act like a thug at your sister’s school,” he noted.

 “Well, you didn’t do anything,” I defiantly cut him off — even though I never told him and took matters into my own hands.
-Being the youngest of 10 half-brothers and half-sisters, I also did not think he would totally grok the bond between a lone brother and younger sister; the protective role you find yourself assuming as soon as she’s born.
+Being the youngest of 10 half-brothers and half-sisters, maybe I also did not think he would totally grok the bond between a lone brother and younger sister; the protective role you find yourself assuming as soon as she’s born.
+But then again, she is his only daughter and of course we would have done something, likely something more adulty though.

 “Now, you are not allowed to enter the vicinity,” he carried on.
-Apparently I was banned or something.
+Apparently I was banned or something, or he said.
 He also took my car keys… for 24 hours.

 Sadly, almost a decade later the same boy died in an accident.
 Yeah.
 That was tragic.
 May His Soul Rest In Peace.

-As with my earlier writings that involve fights, let us be clear that I do not condone violence in any way, shape, or form.
-The same for carrying weapons.
+As with my few other storytelling that involves fights, let us be clear that I do not condone violence in any way, shape, or form.
+The same for carrying weapons of course.
+These memories are simply true life stories shared mainly to entertain.
+Being real, sometimes they may also offer us a glimpse into the Human Condition.
 Now, the pen is my sword as my tongue remains sharper than any metal.
-It still wouldn’t hurt if you remained nice to her.
+It still wouldn’t hurt if you remained nice to her, huh.
 Bwahaha.

 ALSO VIEW: